 The index block body stores the index entries in a heap, just like table rows.
 For example, if the value 10 is inserted first into a table, then the index entry with key 10 might be inserted at the bottom of the index block.
 If 0 is inserted next into the table, then the index entry for key 0 might be inserted on top of the entry for 10.
 Thus, the index entries in the block body are not stored in key order.
 However, within the index block, the row header stores records in key order.
-For example, the first record in the header points to the index entry with key 10.
+For example, the first record in the header points to the index entry with key 0, and so on sequentially up to the record that points to the index entry with key 10.
 Thus, index scans can read the row header to determine where to begin and end range scans, avoiding the necessity of reading every entry in the block.

-See Also: Oracle Database Concepts to learn about index blocks
+Oracle Database Concepts to learn about index blocks